Remission? Wow. Remission!

 Should I pursue a controlled elimination diet?

-My rheumatologist said that he "Couldn’t clinically assist.
-To pursue an elimination diet one would seek out a dietician, allergy specialist, or other chronic disease specialist."
-Simply: Nutrition is not within the realm of rheumatology, and is not part of the clinical recommendations.
-I’ve learnt now that rheumatologists specialise in joints and if someone were to believe that AxSpa, Multiple Sclerosis (MS), Rheumatoid Arthritis (RA) and other autoimmune diseases, or their environmental triggers, were in fact digestive disorders (gut health, microbiome, leaky gut), that they aren't simply biology etc, they would need to seek the help of a digestive or other similar specialist.
+My rheumatologist said that he, "Couldn’t clinically assist.
+To pursue an elimination diet one would seek out a dietician, allergy specialist, or other chronic disease specialists."
+Simply: Nutrition is not within the realm of rheumatology and is not part of the clinical recommendations.
+I’ve learned now that rheumatologists specialize in joints, and if someone were to believe that AxSpa, Multiple Sclerosis (MS), Rheumatoid Arthritis (RA) and other autoimmune diseases, or their environmental triggers, were in fact digestive disorders (gut health, microbiome, leaky gut), that they aren't simply biology, etc, they would need to seek the help of a digestive or other similar specialist.